yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

 ### Estimated Time and Storage Consumption

+Our analysis can be quite lengthy to fully replicate: from several hours to parse the millions of crafted subdomains to several days to classify the top 1M most visited websites with Cloudflare API.

-We do not expect artifact reviewers to attempt to fully reproduce our analysis, as this could take several days from scratch.
-Instead, we specify parameters that allow for a quicker evaluation of our artifact along with the ones used for the complete analysis in the paper.
+And so, while we provide the explanations to run all of our experiments, we do not expect artifact reviewers to execute the most time-consuming ones.
+Instead, we also provide parameters that allow for a quicker evaluation.

 - Time: about 2h for the quick evaluation with 8 cores/16 threads/64GB RAM.
-- Storage: 10GB of free storage should be largely sufficient.
+- Storage: 10GB of free storage should be sufficient.

 ## Environment